 The United Kingdom is a common law jurisdiction.
 It served as the basis for the American legal system, and obvious similarities still exist.

 Some areas of responsibility have been devolved from the central British government and Parliament at Westminster to the regions.
-Much of the information outlined below applies to the entire country, but some key differences have been highlighted for finding Welsh, Scottish, and Northern Irish legal resources (see UK regions tab).
+Much of the information outlined below applies to the entire country, but some key differences have been highlighted for finding Welsh, Scottish, and Northern Irish legal resources (see the Regions tab).

 The Law Library has a variety of major British legal treatises (Basement, KD), journals, and historic primary materials (Sub-Basement) in print and/or electronically.